MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ### About these decisions

 #### License Choice
 Choosing which license to use is often confusing for new developers.
+The MIT license (option 1) is a very common license and the default on GitHub.
+It allows for anyone to use, modify, or redistribute your work with no restristions (and also no warranty)

 Here, we have chosen the `BSD-3-Clause`.
 The `BSD-3-Clause` license is an open-source, permissive license (meaning that few requirements are placed on deveopers of derivative works), similar to the MIT license.
-However, it prohibits others from using the name of the project or its contributors to promote drived products without written consent.
+However, it prohibits others from using the name of the project or its contributors to promote derived products without written consent.

+If there is no license in a repository, you should assume that the project is not open source, and you cannot modify or redistribute the software.

+For most of your projects, the license you choose will not matter a great deal.
+However, remember that if you ever want to change a license, you must get permission of all contributors.
+So, if you ever start a project that becomes popular or has contributors, be sure to decide your license early!

 > ## Types of Open-Source Licenses
 >
 > Open-source licenses can either be 'permissive' or 'copy-left'.
 Copy-left licenses require that derivative works also be open source.
 Out of the choices given above, MIT and BSD-3-Clause are permissive, while LGLLv3 is a copy left license.
 >
 > We recommend that you spend some time reading about licensing.
-One place to start is this [helpful guide] from the Chodera Lab.
+One place to start is this [helpful guide] from the Chodera Lab or the website [choosealicense.com](https://choosealicense.com).
 {: .callout}

 #### Dependency Source